jdl328/essays/CodingWorkers/README.md

 .ve-media gh:jdl328/essays/CodingWorkers/ClintonCard.png%3Fraw=true right

 One of the most important categories included on the data card was the worker classification code.
-In the 1957 card to the right, these codes were recorded in the upper right corner of the card.
-We can see that Howard Clinton had previously worked worked as Advertising Salesman and as a
+In the 1957 card to the right, these codes were recorded in the - ==upper right corner of the card=={487,153,100,100}.
+We can see that Howard Clinton had previously worked worked as Advertising Salesman and a copywriter.

 These contains were meant to provided more information than simply which jobs the applicant had held in the past.
 The Employment Service's job analysis division had created a code for every single kind of job United States, which were compiled in a manual titled *The Dictionary of Occupational Titles* (DOT).
 The DOT code for each job bore information pertaining to the  the kinds of skills someone with experience in that profession would be expected to have